Scripture

 That’s nothing to say about these particular men, but generally shepherds were often regarded as untrustworthy liars and thieves who regularly “confused” their sheep with the flock of someone else.
 They were so untrustworthy they could not even give their testimony in a court of law.

 And then the angel said, “And this will be a sign for you: you will find a baby wrapped in swaddling cloths and lying in a manger.”
 This shows us the great humility and love Christ had for us in His incarnation.
 The great depths He was willing to go to save us from our sins.
-No one would ever expect to find a baby lying in a manger; a common food trough for the family animals and beasts.
-Our babies are precious.
+No one would ever expect to find a baby lying in a manger; a common food trough for family animals and beasts.
+Our babies are too precious.
 We lay them in a nice crib or bassinet.
 Something we’ve meticulously prepared for them months in advance.
 How much less would we expect the Eternal Son of God and King of glory who is Christ the Lord to be laid in a manger wrapped in swaddling cloths born not to the halls of kings and queens, but to a poor carpenter family with no room left for them in the inn?
 Yet there He lay… not in royal splendor but humble poverty.

-The shepherds in the field give us a picture of God’s free grace in Christ give to each and every one of us.
+The shepherds in the field give us a picture of God’s free grace in Christ given to each and every one of us.
 We were lowly, despised outcasts and far off, unclean sinners and God gave us the gift of His very own Son, the King of Grace.
 Fear not!
 For Behold I bring you good news of great joy!
 For God so loved the world that He gave His only Son, that whoever believes in Him should not perish but have eternal life (John 3:16).

 Outline - Points to Hit in Family Worship